 Genesis Women's Shelter was created to give women in abusive situations a way out.

-To provide safety, shelter and support for women who have experienced domestic violence, and to raise awareness regarding its cause, prevalence and impact.
+To provide safety, shelter and support for women and children who have experienced domestic violence, and to raise awareness regarding its cause, prevalence and impact.

 Are you looking for a way out?

 We are looking to create a societal shift on how people think about domestic violence.
 In order for that to happen we need everyone to share the same message that there is help and there is hope.

 It will take all facets of society going in the same direction to invoke a real change.
 For every woman in an abusive situation, there is help and there is hope.
 Any woman, any age, any race, any religion, anywhere can be affected.
 But it does not define who they are.

 Shelter Ministries of Dallas became aware of unique needs and vulnerabilities of abused women and children seeking their services.

 Genesis Women’s Shelter & Support opened, giving victims of abuse a safe way out.

 City of Dallas provided a 7-bedroom facility to house women at an undisclosed location.

 Genesis Women's Shelter was able to expand its services through the support of First Presbyterian Church of Dallas and the Episcopal Diocese of Dallas.